OriolFilter/Elphelt/docs/Routes_Optimization/Punishing_Burst/Without_IB.md

 ## AD j.SD |> c.S

+!!! info ""

+    IBing is not required, but helpful since you can airdash earlier/from lower height.

-Something like `j.SPH` would be possible etc, but the combo would be more prorated/less flexible.
+    AD `j.SPH` is possible but the combo would be more prorated/less flexible.

 ### AD j.SD |> c.S